Imagine this: you work in system architecture for a multibillion-dollar consumer-facing business, and it’s the middle of a busy weekend.

 It has also helped them achieve high availability and avoid costlier, scarier unplanned outages.

 Company 1 is now running their logistics, online, and in-store payment databases on CockroachDB.
-This allows them to take advantage of CockroachDB’s inherent ability to survive anything.
+This allows them to take advantage of CockroachDB’s inherent ability to survive disaster.
 CockroachDB’s built-in support for multi-cloud means that they’re no longer reliant on a single company’s cloud infrastructure, so a GCP service outage can no longer knock their system offline.

 Company 2 switched their app to operate using a hybrid cloud setup powered by CockroachDB, and it has completely solved their resiliency issues, allowing them to survive total region failures like the one that knocked their app offline.
 CockroachDB’s extensive support for geolocation also allowed them to store replicas of users’ data in the data center closest to them, so users now experience much faster app load times.